stufreen/be-seated/site/content/repairs.md

 ---
 title: Repairs
-summary: We provide quality repairs to all types of cane, seagrass, rush, reed, rawhide, wicker and danish cord furniture.
+summary: We provide quality repairs to all types of cane, seagrass, rush, reed, rawhide, wicker and Danish cord furniture.
 home_image: "/v1569365378/uploads/Canva_-_Brown_Wooden_Board_d9naau.jpg"
 page_title: Be Seated - Repairs
 seo_description: We provide quality repairs to all types of cane, seagrass, rush,